xander-codes/purple-hippo/README.md

 # Nano React App to try the jotai library

 All states declared in STATES.js file
-Country component uses/displays only the COUNTRY_ATOM state.
+Country component uses/displays only the COUNTRY_ATOM state
 CitiesList component displays the CITIES_ATOM state.
 AddCity component adds a string (city) on every press of its button into the CITIES_ATOM state.
 After adding a city you will see CitiesList updating.